NewGuy012/spider_plot/README.md

 ## Author:
 Moses Yoo, (jyoo at hatci dot com)
+- 2020-07-05: Added feature to change spider axes and legend edge colors.

 - 2020-06-17: Allow logarithmic scale to be set to one or more axis.

 - 2020-03-26: Added feature to allow different line styles, line width, marker type, and marker sizes for the data groups.